lea-cohausz/adaptive_short_vaas/README.md

 ## What is missing to run the experiments

-1. **Data files** — the three CSVs listed under *Data files needed* above are not included.
-Without them nothing will run.
+1. **Raw data files** — the CSVs listed under *Raw data files needed* above are not included.
+Run `prepare_data.py` first once you have them.

 2. **Project root on `PYTHONPATH`** — the scripts assume they are run from the project root (the directory that contains both `src/` and `adaptive_v2/`).
 Running from a different working directory will cause import errors.
 Either `cd` to the project root before running, or set:

    ```bash
    export PYTHONPATH=/path/to/project/root:$PYTHONPATH